H3yfinn/transport-modeling-guide/README.md

 ```
 I actually then went into Claude.ai and moved all the conda files to pip bnecause it seemed conda wasnt working well with the elastic beanstalk.
 So I had to change the conda-requirements.txt to requirements.txt.

+There were also some windows related libraries i had to remove manually. you'll notice them if you run the eb deploy command and it fails, then checking 'eb logs' will show you the error with the certain library.

 Now update your git with all these cahnges because you're going to clone it within the amazon Cloudshell (just a terminal in the cloud) and then deploy it from there.

 Get in there and clone the git! and use the following commands to deploy the website: